18F/dol-whd-14c/CONTRIBUTING.md

 #### Workflow

-1. If you are contributing from outside of our organization, you will need to create your own fork of this repository before continuing.
-[Read more about forking a repo](https://help.github.com/articles/fork-a-repo/)...
+1. If you are contributing from outside of our organization, you will need to [create your own fork](https://help.github.com/articles/fork-a-repo/) of this repository before continuing.
 If are within our organization and have write access to the repository, you can skip this step.

 2. After cloning your copy of this repository to your local machine, checkout an existing branch that you want to create a new branch from.